efantnu/pwrsys-matlab/README.md

-# pwrsys-matlab
+# NTNU Power Systems Library (pwrsys-matlab)
-This is an open Matlab and Simulink library for design and simulation of power systems with high penetration of converter-interfaced equipment.
+This is an open MATLAB and Simulink library for design and simulation of power systems with converter-interfaced equipment.
+It is developed by volunteer PhD fellows in the [Department of Electric Power Engineering](https://www.ntnu.edu/iel/) at NTNU.

+This project started because some of us missed basic blocks and functionalitites in the Simscape Power Systems Toolbox to perform studies of power systems with high penetration of converter-interfaced equipment.

+This is library is far from complete and is not thoroughly tested yet.
+Use it at your own risk. :-)

 # Getting Started